AI Integration for E-commerce & High-Ticket Online Stores

 Done right, AI integration fixes all six.
 We treat AI integration like the production systems engineering project it actually is — not a vendor demo.

-What Is AI Integration?
+What Is AI Integration for E-commerce?

 AI Integration vs Custom AI Development vs Off-the-Shelf AI Features

-Comprehensive AI Integration Services
+Comprehensive AI Integration Services for Online Stores

 Six core service categories.
-Each can be delivered standalone or combined into a multi-system integration program tailored to your operations.
+Each can be delivered standalone or combined into a multi-system integration program tailored to your store operations.

 1. AI Integration Strategy & Architecture

-Map your current systems, identify the highest-ROI integration opportunities, and design an architecture that avoids vendor lock-in.
+Map your current store stack, identify the highest-ROI integration opportunities, and design an architecture that avoids vendor lock-in.
 Includes provider selection (OpenAI vs Anthropic vs Google vs self-hosted), abstraction layer design, and a phased rollout plan.
 We are happy to tell you when AI integration is the wrong answer and a simpler approach — like our workflow automation service — would deliver more value.

 2. LLM API Integration & Provider Abstraction